CamTHz/CamTHz.GitHub.io/catsper_function_ref.md

 The MATLAB built-in function ['findpeaks'](https://uk.mathworks.com/help/signal/ref/findpeaks.html) is used to find peaks for a set of selected data (e.g. absorption coefficient $\alpha$) against another (e.g. frequency).
 A peak is defined such that it has a value greater than its adjacent neighbours or has a value of infinity.
 A minimum peak [prominence](https://uk.mathworks.com/help/signal/ug/prominence.html) can be specified such that only peaks with prominence greater than that will be recorded.

 ## Bibliography
+[^Naftaly& Dudley2009]: Naftaly, M. and Dudley, R., 2009.
+Methodologies for determining the dynamic ranges and signal-to-noise ratios of terahertz time-domain spectrometers. _Optics letters, 34_(8), pp.1213-1215.
 [^Jepsen&Fischer2005]: Jepsen, P.U. and Fischer, B.M., 2005.
 Dynamic range in terahertz time-domain transmission and reflection spectroscopy. _Optics letters, 30_(1), pp.29-31.